Introduction to docker-compose up

 docker-compose up [options] [--scale SERVICE=NUM...]
 [SERVICE...]

-How compose-up works in Docker?
+How does compose-up work in Docker?

-- When we execute the ‘docker-compose up’ command from Docker CLI, Docker CLI converts the ‘docker-compose.yml’ to ‘json’ and makes a REST API call to the Docker API server and Docker daemon creates all the services, networks, volumes, etc. for us.
+- When we execute the ‘docker-compose up’ command from Docker CLI, Docker CLI converts the ‘docker-compose.yml’ to ‘json’ and makes a REST API call to the Docker API server, and Docker daemon creates all the services, networks, volumes, etc. for us.

-- It has multiple options to control the deployment, for example, if there are running containers for a service and we have made some changes to the configuration of the service and want to apply it using the ‘docker-compose up’ command then Docker daemon stops all existing containers and recreates it, however, we can prevent the changes by using the ‘–no-recreate’ command.
+- It has multiple options to control the deployment; for example, if there are running containers for a service and we have made some changes to the configuration of the service and want to apply it using the ‘docker-compose up’ command, then Docker daemon stops all existing containers and recreates it; however, we can prevent the changes by using the ‘–no-recreate’ command.

 Examples of docker-compose up